Skip to main content

 A break clause usually specifies the form and length of the notice required to end the tenancy.
 The tenant normally needs to give written notice.

-Tenant leaves by the last day of the fixed term
+Tenant leaves on last day of fixed term

-The common law rule is that a tenant can leave on the last day of a fixed term tenancy without giving notice and this ends the tenancy.
-[4]
+A tenant can leave on the last day of a fixed term tenancy without giving notice and this ends the tenancy, as long as the tenancy does not state it will continue.[14]

-If the tenant remains even a day longer than the last day of a fixed-term tenancy a statutory periodic assured tenancy arises automatically.
-The tenant can end a statutory periodic tenancy by serving a valid notice to quit.
+If the tenant remains in occupation even a day longer than the last day of a fixed-term tenancy a periodic assured tenancy arises automatically.
+The tenant can end a periodic tenancy by serving a valid notice to quit.

 Tenancy states it continues as a periodic tenancy